- What is the Study Permit?

 How to Apply For a Study Permit

-You can apply for a study permit online or on paper.
+You can apply for a study permit online or through a paper application.
 Study permits cost CAN$150 per person to obtain.

-However, it is strongly recommended that you apply online, due to the potential delays associated with paper applications.
+However, it is strongly recommended that you apply online, due to the potential delays associated with Study Permit paper applications.

-If applying online, you must have access to a scanner or camera to create electronic copies of your documents to upload, and a valid credit card to pay the fee.
+If applying for the study permit online, you must have access to a scanner or camera to create electronic copies of your documents to upload, and a valid credit card to pay the fee.

 The time it takes to get a study permit application approved may vary depending on how many applications the Canadian government has to process at any one time.